Preparing your manuscript

 Please do not mix in references with explanatory notes.

-The reference consist of: Family name(s) and initials of all authors (year of publication), “Titles of journal articles” (optional), Title of journal, book or other publication, volume(number), page numbers.
+The reference consists of: Family name(s) and initials of all authors (year of publication), “Titles of journal articles” (optional), Title of journal, book or other publication, volume(number), page numbers.

 Example of a reference list: